telerik/ajax-docs/controls/tilelist/how-to/customize-tile-size-tilelist.md

-You can also define larger tiles by using tile's `CssClass` property to decorate their `width` and `height` them via CSS, but you should still take into account the width of the `Wide` tile, which can be considered as the maximum width for a tile.
+You can also define larger tiles by using tile's `CssClass` property to decorate their `width` and `height` in a CSS rule, but you should still take into account the width of the `Wide` tile, which can be considered as the maximum width for a tile.

 In the example below, the base tile size (**SquareTileWidth** from the formulas above) is 200px.
 And you can examine how the other tiles and the tile group are proportionally changed according to this base.